 - 25 Excess Waste Stickers

 - Four trips to the transfer stations in Reno or the Lockwood Landfill at no additional cost*

-- Fall and spring excess waste curbside pickup
+- November and May excess waste curbside pickup

 Learn more about these and other developments in Residential Services.